syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 * Supports conversion from .NET Framework 4.5 and .NET Core 2.0.

-* Latest version of Essential HTML converter can be downloaded from the below link,
+* Latest version of Essential HTML converter can be downloaded from the following link.

     [https://www.syncfusion.com/downloads/latest-version](https://www.syncfusion.com/downloads/latest-version)

-* To convert HTML to PDF using Blink rendering engine, add the following assemblies or NuGet packages as reference to the project.
+* To convert an HTML to PDF using Blink rendering engine, add the following assemblies or NuGet packages as a reference to the project.

 <b>Assemblies</b>